-Slice the smoked top-round steak against the grain, which will help break down the muscle fibers and make the meat more tender.
-Serve the meat with your favorite sides, such as vegetables or potatoes.
+Slice the smoked top round steak against the grain, which will help break down the muscle fibers and make the meat more tender.
+Serve the meat with your favorite sides, such as vegetables or smoked potatoes.
 Enjoy!

 Best Beer To Serve With Smoked Beef

 When it comes to pairing beer with smoked beef, there are many great options to choose from.
 Beer’s unique flavor profiles and carbonation can complement and contrast with the smoky, savory, and sometimes spicy flavors of the meat.
 Here are the top 3 types of beer that pair well with smoked beef.

 A brown ale’s nutty and caramel notes pair perfectly with the smoky flavors of the meat.
 The beer’s medium body and low bitterness won’t overpower the dish, but it will still provide a nice contrast to the fatty richness of the beef.